marmelab/react-admin/docs/List.md

 #### Placing Filters In A Sidebar

 You can place these `<FilterList>` anywhere inside a `<List>`.
-The most common case is to put them in a sidebar that is on the left hand side of the datagrid.
+The most common case is to put them in a sidebar that is on the left-hand side of the `Datagrid`.
 You can use the `aside` property for that:

 ```jsx
 import * as React from 'react';